-We all know what it’s like to feel a bit lonely, and having a sensory loss can make things feel worse.
+The befriending service aims to reduce loneliness and isolation challenges for Deaf people living in Essex.
+We all know what it’s like to feel a bit lonely, and so added with Deafness this can make things feel worse.
 Would you find it useful if a volunteer visited you at home, or contacted you regularly for a friendly chat?

 How can Befrienders help?